lam1910/vat-algorithm/README.md

-# vat-algorithm
+# VAT Algorithm
-Our implementation of the VAT algorithm for class
+Our implementation of the VAT algorithm for machine learning class